 Parsons' attendance guidelines were developed to encourage students' success in all aspects of their academic programs.
 Full participation is essential to the successful completion of coursework and enhances the quality of the educational experience for all, particularly in courses where group work is integral; thus, Parsons promotes high levels of attendance.
-Students are expected to attend classes regularly and promptly and in compliance with the standards stated in this course syllabus.
+Students are expected to attend classes regularly and promptly and in compliance with the standards stated in the course syllabus.

 While attendance is just one aspect of active participation, absence from a significant portion of class time may prevent the successful attainment of course objectives.
 A significant portion of class time is generally defined as the equivalent of three weeks, or 20%, of class time.
-Lateness or early departure from class may be recorded as one full absence.
+Lateness or early departure from class may be recorded by the instructor as one full absence.
 Students may be asked to withdraw from a course if habitual absenteeism or tardiness has a negative impact on the class environment.
+Members of the faculty are expected to provide syllabi in which course objectives and assessment criteria are described, in writing, at the beginning of the term.
+The syllabus should also articulate how attendance is assessed with respect to active participation.